 Port Number The number of the port used to connect to the database that you want to back up.
 Default value:

-Database Account The account used to connect to the database that you want to back up.
+Database Account The username used to connect to the database that you want to back up.
 Password The password used to connect to the database that you want to back up.
-Backup Destination Information Backup Storage Type The type of storage used to back up data.
+Backup Destination Information Backup Storage Type The type of storage that is used to back up data.
 Valid values:

-This parameter is valid only when you set the Backup Storage Type parameter to OSS for user.
+This parameter is displayed only when you set the Backup Storage Type parameter to OSS For User.

-Storage Encryption The method used to encrypt the stored data.
+Storage Encryption The method that is used to encrypt the stored data.
 Valid values:

 - Non-encrypted: The backup data is not encrypted.

-- In the Configure Backup Time step, set the parameters described in the following table and click Next.
+- In the Configure Backup Time step, set the parameters that are described in the following table.
+Then, click Next in the lower-right corner of the page.

 Parameter Description Full-scale Backup Frequency The frequency of the backup schedule.
-Valid values: Periodic Backup and Single Backup.Note If you select Periodic Backup, you must set Full Data Backup Recurrence, Full Data Backup Start At, and Real-Time Transaction Log Backup.
+Valid values: Periodic Backup and Single Backup.Note If you set this parameter to Periodic Backup, you must set the Full Data Backup Recurrence, Start At, and Incremental real-time backup parameters.
 Full Data Backup Recurrence

-The days of the week on which Database Backup runs the backup schedule.
+The days of the week on which DBS runs the backup schedule.
+Select at least one day of the week.

 Maximum Concurrent Threads for Full Data Backup

 The maximum number of concurrent threads available for a full data backup.
-The maximum number of actual concurrent threads varies based on backup schedule specifications in the console.
+You can set this parameter to adjust the backup speed.
+For example, reduce the number of backup threads to minimize the impact on the database.

-Read speed limit The limit on the disk I/O. You can set the limit based on your need.
-The default value of this parameter is
+Read speed limit The limit on the disk I/O. You can set the limit based on your needs.
+Default value:

 0, which indicates that the disk I/O is unlimited.